alban-read/M1-MICRO-FORTH/M1MicroForth.md

 #### Thoughts

-- Having the interpreter and token compiler implemented in ordinary assembly language does provide some benefits, such as testing the token compiled code.
+- Writing the interpreter and compiler in simple assembly language provides some benefits, such as testing the token compiled code.
 The interpeter is not made out of the same token compiled code being tested.

 - The interpreter in assembler, also means it is not as open to high level FORTH extensibility as it would be if it was written in FORTH.

 - The implementation misses some of the self-extending awesome powers of standard FORTH.
   - The various compile time words are frozen forever (until you edit them) in the assembly language file.
-- Hiding the gubbins, gizards, and guts of the interpreter in the ASM file, offers the possibility of providing users with useful and safe words with which to write applications.
--  In 30 years, the FORTH community have added Objects, a CASE statement and FOR NEXT, a couple of dozen versions of each, so in that respect I think language self extensibility is a litle bit over-rated.

 #### Other FORTHS

-I do really like the FORTHS that bootstrap from a dozen compiled words, and then implement everything in FORTH code, they are elegant and concise.
+I really like the FORTHS that bootstrap from a dozen compiled words, and then implement everything in FORTH code, they are elegant and concise.

 I loved the FIG forth that arrived as printout, that you could type into a machine code monitor in HEX and then debug the IO for your 8 bit system.

 The meta compiled self-hosting FORTHS are amazing.

-I really like and enjoy most of the different FORTHS out there, commercial and non commercial.
+I like and enjoy most of the different FORTHS out there, commercial and non commercial.

 It is nice when a language is straightforward enough that *anyone* can write a simple version of it, and most fun of all, you can write FORTH (and its interpreter) interactively and iteratively one feature at a time, always have something that works, and builds on itself over time.